photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 We recommend that you check your [Docker Logs](docker.md#viewing-logs) and [the browser console](browsers.md#getting-error-details) for messages related to *HTTP requests*, *permissions*, *security*, *FFmpeg*, *videos*, and *file conversion*.

+Please note:

+1. Not [all video and audio formats](https://caniuse.com/?search=video%20format) can be [played with every browser](browsers.md).
+For example, [AAC](https://caniuse.com/aac "Advanced Audio Coding") - the default audio codec for [MPEG-4 AVC / H.264](https://caniuse.com/avc "Advanced Video Coding") - is supported natively in Chrome, Safari, and Edge, while it is only optionally supported by the OS in Firefox and Opera.
-HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
+2. HEVC/H.265 video files can have a `.mp4` file extension too, which is often associated with AVC only.
 This is because MP4 is a *container* format, meaning that the actual video content may be compressed with H.264, H.265, or something else.
 The file extension doesn't really tell you anything other than that it's probably a video file.

 !!! info ""
     **We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.**